Digressive/Windows-Server-Status-Monitor/README.md

 | -Pwd | The txt file containing the encrypted password for SMTP authentication. | [path\]ps-script-pwd.txt |
 | -UseSsl | Configures the utility to connect to the SMTP server using SSL. | N/A |

-Configures the script to connect to the SMTP server using SSL.

 ## Example

 ``` txt